 This level of detail is only needed if there is a significant issue with the school’s finances, however it can be useful to produce this once a year with all the key info including benchmarking etc. This is so all the information is in one place and can then be reviewed and updated if needed, also have a summary if the financial position in the school development plan (SDP)

 Example of five-year summary forecast.
 Sitting behind this there would be a detail sheet detailing each line of spend, like three above.

 Resources and tools

 There are numerous resources and tools to draw upon.

 - Workshops, training and any networking groups, check Ealing CPD online

 - Bursarial services this is a buy back service available to all schools in the area.

 - Online resources, such as:

-For more information or finance support for schools bursarial service is a brought back service and if your school buy in, are interested in buying in, or would like to use the tools the team produce.
-See the service link below
+For more information or finance support school bursarial service is a buy back service and if your school buys in, is interested in buying in, or would like to use the tools the team produce, please see the service link below.